linuxgamingcentral/competitive-smash-decker/README.md

 ### Mod Uploads
 I have uploaded some mods (particularly those that are hosted on Mediafire and Google Drive) to my server.
 In particular:
 - Animelee and Diet Melee patches
-- PMEX Remix (0.95 DX).
-I have stripped all of the unnecessary files from the download away and have only included the launcher .elf files, the changelog, and the sd.raw file
 - HDR 100% save data, legacy discovery, and the Wi-Fi fix

 This makes it easier to download these mods through the script.
 The downloads can now be handled automatically versus having to manually download them yourself.
 If any developer has a problem with this, they're more than welcome to shoot me an [email](mailto:contact@linuxgamingcentral.com) or file an issue and I will gladly take the mod down.